-I test these predictions using German administrative data.
 Observing outsourcing is generally difficult because researchers need to observe the full set of employees in a firm and contracts between firms.
 I also cannot directly observe outsourcing.
-Instead, I utilize a panel survey of nearly 5,000 firms linked to administrative data, where I can observe the full set of workers in the firm.
-To measure outsourcing, I follow Goldschmidt and Schmieder (2017) Appendix B and examine the effect of "Occupational Layoff (OL) Outsourcing"-where firms remove at least 75% of the jobs in a single occupation-on remaining workers in the firm.

-Using a matched dynamic difference-in-differences design on a sample of 260 OL outsourcing events, I compare the earnings and retention patterns of remaining workers in outsourcing firms to similar workers in non-outsourcing firms.
+Instead, the procedure developed by Goldschmidt and Schmieder (2017) Appendix B is applied to a sample of nearly 5,000 firms linked to German administrative data.
+With these data it is possible to observe the full set of workers and occupations in a firm.
+Goldschmidt and Schmieder (2017) define "Occupational Layoff (OL) Outsourcing" events as instances where firms remove at least 75% of the jobs in a single occupation.
+Following this definition, I compare the earnings and retention patterns of remainers to similar workers in non-outsourcing firms.
+Methodologically, I use a matched dynamic difference-in-differences design on a sample of 260 OL outsourcing events.
 Compared to the control group, outsourcing increases remainers' earnings by 6% after 5 years.
-The earnings gains appear to be permanent-remainers' earnings are approximately 6% higher at least 8 years after the outsourcing event.
-Remainers are also more likely to stay in the outsourcing firm.2 This combination of results-higher earnings and retention-are consistent with remainers' obtaining more rents.
+The earnings gains appear to be permanent-remainers' earnings are approximately 6-7% higher at least 8 years after the outsourcing event.
+Remainers are also more likely to stay in the outsourcing firm.2 This combination of results-higher earnings and fewer separations-is consistent with remainers' obtaining more rents.
 There is little heterogeneity by worker tenure, education, or occupation.
 However, there is heterogeneity by worker's wage ranking in the firm.
 For workers below the firm's median wage, outsourcing increases earnings by 8.3%.
 For workers above the firm's median wage, outsourcing increases earnings by 4.6%.
 This means that firms are reallocating rents to the lowest-wage remainers.
-This result is similar to Saez, Schoefer, and Seim (2019), who find similar rent sharing patterns in Swedish firms.
+This result is similar to